How to Write a Maid of Honor Speech

 Yes, if you need to.
 Notes keep you anchored and make sure you don't forget parts.
 The key is looking at the bride most of the time, not your notes.
 Practice until you're comfortable.

-For more tips on writing any wedding speech, check out how to write a best man speech or what to include in a wedding speech.
+For more tips on writing any wedding speech, check out how to write a best man speech, what to include in a wedding speech, or mother of the bride speech tips if you're supporting someone else too.
 If you are nervous about delivering, read our guide on wedding speech nerves.

 Get Help Writing Your Maid of Honor Speech